kubernetes/enhancements/keps/sig-node/5963-device-compatibility-groups/README.md

 1. Populating `compatibilityGroups` for all devices with compatibility requirements.
 2. Ensuring compatibility rules are symmetric and consistent across all devices in a ResourceSlice.
-3. Documenting their compatibility matrix.
-4. Continuing to validate at resource preparation time for version-skew safety and to detect incorrect allocations made by a scheduler.
+3. Continuing to validate allocations at resource preparation time for version-skew safety and to detect incorrect allocations made by a scheduler.

 ### Test Plan